 How fractional shares work

-If you invest with a brokerage firm that offers fractional shares, you can purchase them like you would any other security, like whole shares of stocks, mutual funds, or ETFs.
+If you invest with a brokerage firm that offers fractional shares, you can purchase them like you would any other investment, like whole shares of stocks, ETFs, or mutual funds.

 Until 2019, it was virtually impossible to purchase fractional shares directly from a brokerage.
 Many retail investors, however, were priced out of higher-value securities in the stock market.
 So brokers created fractional shares of popular investments, some priced at only a few dollars, to woo younger, middle-income investors.
 Nowadays, many brokerage firms offer fractional shares of both stocks and funds.